1985shree/sommer_picnicplanner/README.md

 # Picnic planner

 This is a picnic planner app for any location in Germany.
-This opens an API which takes in a range of dates (from and to) in the ISO-8601 format (e.g. 2022-05-01) and 4 preferred location for picnic in human-readable string format (e.g. Mauerpark, Berlin).
+This opens an API which takes in a range of dates (from and to) in the ISO-8601 format (e.g. 2022-05-01) and 4 preferred locations for picnic in human-readable string format (e.g. Mauerpark, Berlin).
 It calls open source weather API https://brightsky.dev/ to extract weather conditions on the preferred dates and returns dates and locations which are optimal for a picnic!

 Happy picnic planning!